-- i→whether the disputed issues are legal, not factual, in nature; - iii-relevant judicial authority on the disputed legal issue(s); - iii. whether the Board and/or a Hearing Officer has previously ruled on substantively similar issue(s); - 4. iv. whether the Applicant is represented by an attorney; - . v.the efficient use of OCERS resources; and - 5. vi.-the interests of the Applicant in receiving a timely decision. - C. Consolidation of Reviews.
-When review by the Board of reviews two or more CEO Determinations involves involving common questions of law or fact, the Board it may order a Consolidated Review o Consolidated Hearing of the matters.
+- i. whether the disputed issues are legal, not factual, in nature; - ii. relevant judicial authority on the disputed legal issue(s); - iii. whether the Board and/or a Hearing Officer has previously ruled on substantively similar issue(s); - iv. whether the Applicant is represented by an attorney; - v. the efficient use of OCERS resources; and - vi. the interests of the Applicant in receiving a timely decision. - C. Consolidation of Reviews.
+When review by the Board of two or more CEO Determinations involves common questions of law or fact, the Board may order a Consolidated Review or Consolidated Hearing of the matters.
 Consolidation may be ordered for limited purposes or for all purposes.